yaliu14/zkrollup-tutorial/site/codelabs/how-to-write-a-codelab.md

 ### What you'll build

-We will attempt to create circuits and contract for rollup chain that does ether/ERC20 transfers and is much more scalable than current ethereum chain from scratch!
+We will attempt to create circuits and contracts for a rollup chain that does ether/ERC20 transfers and is much more scalable than the current ethereum chain from scratch!

 ### What you'll learn

 - How to create circuits using snarkjs and circom 🤗
-- How to implement simple arithematic constraints 😀
+- How to implement simple arithmetic constraints 😀
 - How to verify signatures inside circuits 🎉
-- How to verify merkel proofs of inclusion 🎊
+- How to verify Merkle proofs of inclusion 🎊
 - How to process transactions for zkRollup inside a circuit ❤️
 - Creating snark proofs for transaction batch 😇
 - Submitting proofs on chain! 🤩